 A normal perfume contains several hundred single chemical molecules.

-Combining all of them is made easier as they are often grouped into accords, such as a rose note build with 20 single molecules, but many of these chemical ingredients are single molecules added one by one by the perfumer.
+Combining all of them is made easier as they are often grouped into accords, such as a rose note build with 20 single molecules, but many of these chemical ingredients are single molecules ingredients that are added one by one by the perfumer.

 The complexity brought by having many molecules in a perfume makes it pleasant.
-With only a few of these chemical constituents, the fragrance would be flat, overpowering, and without attractiveness.
+With only a few of these chemical constituents, it would be flat, overpowering, and without attractiveness.

-Natural ingredients are very different.
+The ingredients used to make natural perfumes are very different.
 They are already compounds of hundreds of molecules.

 Essential oils, absolutes, resinoids, tinctures are so complex as to not been possibly replicated by laboratories in all their splendid complexity and beauty.

-A natural perfume made with just a few ingredients surpasses easily the commercial perfumes in complexity, making it reach the graal that Luca Turin calls simplexity.
-A coherent smell with a clear meaning easy to apprehend, and with the inner beauty of richness, depth, and shades due to the great number of molecules that constitute natural essences.
+A natural perfume made with just a few ingredients surpasses easily the commercial perfumes in sheer complexity, making it easy to reach what Luca Turin calls simplexity.
+A coherent smell with a clear meaning easy to apprehend, the inner beauty of richness, depth, and shades due to the great number of molecules that compose the natural essences.

 In commercial perfumery the chemical ingredients have only purity as a parameter of quality, Benzaldehyde pure at 98% for instance.